New Year's Traditions From Around the World

 Fireworks are a popular New Year’s Eve tradition.

-Eat Lucky Food
+Eat Lucky Food for 2025!

 Many New Year’s traditions involve food.
 Here are a few:

-• In Spain, people attempt to eat 12 grapes during these 12 strokes of midnight!
+• In Spain, people attempt to eat 12 grapes during the 12 strokes of midnight!
 Tradition says that if they succeed before the chimes stop, they will have good luck for all 12 months of the coming year.

-• In the southern US, black-eyed peas and pork foretell good fortune.
+• In the southern U.S., black-eyed peas and pork foretell good fortune.
 See our recipe for Hoppin’ John!

 • In Scotland—where Hogmanay is celebrated—Scots also hold bonfire ceremonies where people parade while swinging giant fireballs on poles!